Achievement Unlocked

 LPFS (DSM-5 Alt.)

 Part of the DSM-5 Alternative Model of Personality Disorders.
-Assesses impairment in self and interpersonal functioning on a 0–4 severity scale for treatment planning.
+Assesses impairment in self and interpersonal functioning on a 0 to 4 severity scale and is more useful for treatment planning than a binary categorical diagnosis.

-The AMPD specifies NPD by: identity (excessive reference to others for self-definition), self-direction (goals as external validation), empathy (impaired recognition of others' experiences), and intimacy (predominantly superficial relationships).
+The AMPD specifies NPD by four specific impairments: identity (excessive reference to others for self-definition), self-direction (goals framed around external validation), empathy (impaired recognition of others' experiences), and intimacy (predominantly superficial relationships).
+This profile directly informs treatment targets.

 Clinical Notes Scratchpad